thecodingmachine/mouf/doc/declare_instance_via_php_code.md

 ![Use PHP code menu item](images/define_property_by_php_code_menu.png)

-Now, you can type pure PHP code that will fille the property:
+Now, you can type pure PHP code that will be injected in the property:

 ![Use PHP code menu](images/define_property_by_php_code.png)

 Just like in the previous chapter, the PHP code you type is located in a PHP callback that takes one parameter: the container.
-The code of the callback you are typing can return any value to be stored in the property (it can by an array, a string, an integer, an object, a resource... what you want!).
+The code of the callback can return any value to be stored in the property (it can be an array, a string, an integer, an object, a resource... what you want!).
 Do not forget the `return` keyword at the end of the method.

 You can save your code at any moment using "Ctrl-S" or the "Save" button.